-The Board has determined that each of Jeffrey J. Fenton, Philip E. Lengyel and Jeffrey S. Wald, constituting a majority of the Directors of the Company, satisfies the criteria for being an "independent director" under the standards of Nasdaq and has no material relationship with the Company other than by virtue of his service on the Board.
+The Board has determined that each of Jeffrey J. Fenton, Philip E. Lengyel and Jeffrey S. Wald, satisfy the criteria for being an "independent director" under the standards of Nasdaq and has no material relationship with the Company other than by virtue of his service on the Board.
 A full list of directors is set forth above under "ITEM 10.
 DIRECTORS, EXECUTIVE OFFICERS AND CORPORATE GOVERNANCE - Information Concerning the Directors."

-The Audit Committee currently consists of Jeffrey J. Fenton and Jeffrey S. Wald, each of whom is independent as defined in applicable Nasdaq listing standards and Rule 10A-3 under the Securities Exchange Act of 1934, as amended.
-Compensation Committee currently consists of Jeffrey J. Fenton (Chair) and Philip E. Lengyel, each of whom is an independent director as determined in accordance with the Compensation Committee charter and applicable Nasdaq rules.
+The Audit Committee currently consists of Jeffrey J. Fenton, Philip E. Lengyel, and Jeffrey S. Wald, as chairman, each of whom is independent as defined in applicable Nasdaq listing standards and Rule 10A-3 under the Securities Exchange Act of 1934, as amended.
+The Compensation Committee currently consists of Jeffrey J. Fenton, as chairman, and Philip E. Lengyel, each of whom is an independent director as determined in accordance with the Compensation Committee charter and applicable Nasdaq rules.
 The Governance Committee currently consists of Philip E. Lengyel and Jeffrey S. Wald, each of whom is independent as defined in applicable Nasdaq listing standards.